immadisairaj/radiosai/README.md

 ## OpenSource Libraries

 __shared_preferenecs:__
-used to store short data locally like: saving the radio stream while closing the app and displays the same on app start, display the favourite radio stream on app start.
+used to store short data locally like: saving the radio stream while closing the app and displays the same on app start, display the favourite radio stream on app start; save the user preference app theme.

 __sliding_up_panel:__
 used to select a different radio stream by sliding up the panel.